hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 ]

 ???
-**This workshop is meant to give a basic introduction to all the major features of Terraform Enterprise and Enterprise.**
+**This workshop is meant to give you a basic introduction to all the major features of Terraform Enterprise.
+We'll start with an overview and brief demo, and then a review of basic Terraform usage.
+Then we'll cover topics like remote state, sensitive variables, policy enforcement, version control, collaboration and access controls, and the private module registry.
+I hope you're prepared for an action-packed day, because we've got a lot to cover.**

 ---
 name: TFE-Chapter-1